 Who can take birth control pills?

-Doctors use birth control pills for pregnancy prevention and to help control menstrual cycles.
+Doctors use birth control pills for pregnancy prevention and also to help control menstrual cycles.
 Typically, the birth control pill is considered safe and effective for young women as soon as they become sexually active.
 There is no set age limit for use of birth control pills, but there are risks associated with this form of pregnancy prevention.

 Side effects associated with birth control pills may include pain in the abdomen or chest, headaches, swelling of the legs and changes in vision.
 Women who are over the age of 35 or who smoke are at increased risk of serious, life-threatening side effects of the birth control pill, including blood clots, heart disease, liver disease and certain forms of cancer.
 It is best to be completely honest with your gynecologist or other prescribing doctors if you smoke.

 Some birth control pills are taken every day and others are taken 21 days of the month.
 Newer varieties of birth control pills limit the number of menstrual cycles to three or four per year

 - Do I ovulate when on the pill?

 - Do my chances of getting pregnant decrease if I have been on the pill for many years?